Date Thesis Awarded

 Over the past several decades, many individuals, organizations, and movements have brought attention to the role of race within the setting of reproduction by highlighting the possibility of black genocide.
 In particular, the crisis pregnancy center movement has appropriated this narrative in order to fulfill a pro-life agenda.
 By tracing and comparing the histories of the black genocide narrative and the crisis pregnancy center movement, I underline the various vulnerabilities within the crisis pregnancy center movement's use of the black genocide narrative.

 Taffet, Jordan, "Black Genocide, Reproductive Control, and the Crisis Pregnancy Center Movement: A Conspiracy Narrative of Racial Hegemonic Order" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 905.

 Creative Commons License